Saily eSIM for Indonesia

 What British travellers need to know

-Your passport must be valid for at least 6 months from your arrival date and have at least 2 blank pages.
+Your passport must have at least 2 blank pages and be valid for at least 6 months beyond your arrival date to enter Indonesia.

-The 30-day visa can be extended once for another 30 days, but you must apply before the initial visa expires to avoid a fine.
+The 30-day visa on arrival can be extended once for another 30 days, but you must apply for the extension before the initial visa expires to avoid a fine.

-You must complete the online customs and health declaration via the All Indonesia arrival card within 72 hours of your arrival.
+You must complete the free online customs and health declaration via the official All Indonesia arrival card website or app within 72 hours before arrival.

 Good to know:

-If you are staying in private accommodation, you must register with the local police or face a 5 million rupiah fine.
+If you stay in private accommodation, you must register with the local police to avoid a fine.

-All foreign tourists arriving in Bali must pay a tourist levy of 150,000 Indonesian rupiah, which can be paid online or on arrival.
+All foreign tourists arriving in Bali must pay a 150,000 rupiah tourist levy, which can be paid online or on arrival.

 Tips when travelling